vakshit/rduino4/readme.md

 ptr->register2 = 0;
 ```

+If you do not understand the above, do not move ahead, instead ask on discord channel.

 ## Disabling the Watchdog

 The first bit of hardware setup we’ll do is disabling the watchdog.
 The watchdog’s control is done through a series of 12 16-bit registers at address `0x40052000`.
 This can be represented in Rust as a packed structure